psyc201b/PSYC-201B/pages/github_classroom.md

-# Using Github Classroom
+# Assignments (Github Classroom)

 We'll be using Github Classroom to share all resources for class.
-This will allow you to retrieve and work on class, lab, and HW notebooks on your local computer **without having to click the download** button from the website.
+This will allow you to retrieve and work on class, lab, and HW notebooks on your local computer **without having to click the download** button from the course website.
+At the same time this will allow your instructors to review your work, provide feedback, and/or have a private discussion with you while referencing questions/issues in your code directly.

   ## Quick steps